Paramedic - Technical Diploma

 Students following the study plan below will complete the Paramedic technical degree in the number of semesters shown.

 - Curriculum Note: Students must earn a "C" or higher in all 10-531-XXX courses.
-A student who withdraws or receives a grade lower than a "C" in a program course may apply for re-entry into the program
+A student who withdraws or receives a grade lower than a "C" in a program course may apply for re-entry into the program.
+Consideration for re-entry will be at the discretion of the re-entry team.

 - The credit for 10-890-101, College 101, is an institutional requirement for graduation.
 It is not part of the program credits, but must be passed with a "C" or better